renanthera/simc-wiki/Monks.md

 monk.chi_burst_healing_targets=20
 ```

-5. **Faeline Stomp Uptime** - How much time is spent while fighting in the Faeline Stomp ground effect.
+5. **Jadefire Stomp Uptime** - How much time is spent while fighting in the Jadefire Stomp ground effect.
 Valid between 0 and 1.
 Defaults to 1 for 100%.

 ```
-# Faeline Stomp Uptime is set to 85%
+# Jadefire Stomp Uptime is set to 85%
-monk.faeline_stomp_uptime=0.85
+monk.jadefire_stomp_uptime=0.85
 ```

 # Reports